sourcegraph/handbook/content/engineering/index.md

 The leader of each team is responsible for ensuring appropriate cross-team collaboration happens when shared infrastructure needs to change.

+### Transferring teams

+Start a discussion with your manager if you are interested to switch teams.
+Your manager will chat with you to understand what you want and then propose next steps.
+Team transfers need to be approved by the [VP of Engineering](roles.md#vp-engineering).

 ## Repositories

 Sourcegraph has a lot of repositories!